tsssss/geopack/README.md

 Or manually install on a Mac (and hopefully Linux):

-1. Download the package at https://github.com/tsssss/geopack/blob/master/dist/geopack-1.0.1.tar.gz.
+1. Download the latest package at https://github.com/tsssss/geopack/.
 2. Unzip it, open a terminal, and `cd` to the unzipped directory
-3. Install the package to Python by typing `> sudo python3 setup.py install` in the terminal
+3. Install the package to Python by typing `python3 setup.py install` in the terminal